tanmvo/tanmvo.github.io/src/templates/_projects/together-general-assembly.md

 client: "General Assembly"
 project: true
 order: 2
-tags: "ux, ui, invision, axure, wireframes, user personas, user research"
+tags: "ux, ui, case study, invision, axure, wireframes, user personas, user research"
 ---

-## Together: Mobile Case Study

-* Eggs
-* Milk
-* Tuna
+# Together: A mobile application case study

+On a recent trip overseas to South East Asia, I found local discovery applications such as Yelp, Tripadvisor and Foursquare were frustrating to use.

+## Elevator Pitch